VirtuOz/smart-router/README.md

 5. sent to an actor.

 ### High Availability
-Internally, the *samrt-router* is composed of two modules:
+Internally, the *smart-router* is composed of two modules:
 * a socket.io server written in node.js that handles the routing of the messages
 * a RabbitMQ cluster that handles the persistence and the publication of the messages.
 Any number of the node.js application can be deployed as long as they all connect to the same RabbitMQ cluster.
 A single message